Office project templates overview

 The Microsoft Office developer tools in Visual Studio include project templates for creating the following types of Office solutions:

-For a detailed comparison of these types of Office solutions, see Office Solutions Development Overview.
+For a detailed comparison of these types of Office solutions, see Office solutions development overview (VSTO).

 The Office project templates are available in the New Project dialog box, under the Office node of the Visual C# and Visual Basic language nodes.
 Each template generates a project with the appropriate configuration for the target application, including assembly references and debugging settings.

 The Office development tools are included with certain editions of Visual Studio.
-For more information, see Configuring a Computer to Develop Office Solutions.
+For more information, see Configure a computer to develop Office solutions.

 The Office node in the New Project dialog box provides the following project templates to get you started creating document-level customizations for Word and Excel: